hugocornellier/agelapse/README.md

 ## Bulk Imports (Mobile)

 IMPORTANT: To easily import a large number of photos into the mobile version of AgeLapse, create a .zip file containing all the files and import it.
-Otherwise, if you choose to import them all from your phone gallery, there is a limit of 100 photos at a time.

 ## Platforms Supported